servicetitan/Stl.Fusion/docs/Overview.md

-Besides that, you don't have to think of concepts like "topics" or "subscriptions" - whatever you consume from a client automatically gets the updates, and if it's something shared amoung multiple clients, you may thing of this as a "topic".
+Besides that, you don't have to think of concepts like "topics" or "subscriptions" - whatever you consume from a client automatically gets the updates, and if it's something shared among multiple clients, you may thing of this as a "topic".

 Of course I don't mean SignalR is absolutely useless with Fusion -